monetha/payment-layer/README.md

 - MonethaClaimHandler:
   - Allows Customer and Merchant to register their dispute on chain;
   - Multiple claims can be created for a deal;
-  - Customer's and Merchant's MTH tokens needs to be staked for succesfull resolution
+  - Customer's and Merchant's MTH tokens needs to be staked for successful resolution
   - *Source:* [MonethaClaimHandler](https://github.com/monetha/loyalty-contracts/blob/master/contracts/MonethaClaimHandler.sol).

 ## De-centralized payment layer usage scenarios